General Practice Specialty Training

-For further information on the geographical preference and offers process for GP Recruitment, please refer to the following links:
+Further information on the geographical preference and offers process for GP Recruitment will be uploaded in due course.

 You may be able to shorten your GP training by six months through the Accreditation of Transferable Competences Framework process.
 Follow this link for more information and ensure that you add this to your application if you are eligible.